atcollab/at/developer/matlab/README.md

 >> setversion('major.minor-dev.xxx');
 ```
 where 'xxx' is the pull request ID.

+The command updates the version number in _atroot_/Contents.m and in _atroot_/at.m.

 Tagged version should use `'major.minor'` or `'major.minor.patch'`.

-The command updates the version number in _atroot_/Contents.m and in _atroot_/at.m.
+Extensions are
+not allowed by the toolbox packager.

 ### Packaging
 Tagged versions must be packaged and uploaded on Matlab Central.